redhat-cop/keepalived-operator/README.md

     }
 ```

-Service level verbatim configurations can be passed as in the following example:
+Service-level verbatim configurations can be passed as in the following example:

 ```yaml
 apiVersion: v1